Osimhen boosts Napoli’s Serie A title bid with brace against Hellas Verona

 However, they stepped up their game in the second half, yet, were unable to trouble the visitors’ backline marshalled by Amir Rrahmani and Kalidou Koulibaly.

-With twenty minutes left on the clock, Osimhen doubled the advantage for Luciano Spalletti’s team, sweeping the ball home after he was teed up by Giovanni Di Lorenzo.
+With 20 minutes left on the clock, Osimhen doubled the advantage for Luciano Spalletti’s team, sweeping the ball home after he was teed up by Giovanni Di Lorenzo.

 Verona pulled one back seven minutes later with their first shot on target, as Davide Faraoni headed home Adrien Tameze’s teasing cross to set up a nervy finale.